December 13, 2013

 More than 2,300 students will graduate Friday and Saturday (Dec.
 13-14) during five Texas Tech University ceremonies held at the United Spirit Arena.

-Commencement exercises for the College of Arts & Sciences begin at 3 p.m.
+Commencement exercises for the College of Arts and Sciences begin at 3 p.m.
 Friday.
 The Graduate School follows at 7 p.m.

 All ceremonies will take place at the United Spirit Arena (18th Street and Indiana Avenue), with the exception of the School of Law, whose ceremony takes place in the Lanier Auditorium at the law school (1802 Hartford Ave).